25Vaishnavibarge17/Python-Coding-Questions/README.md

 8) Write a Python Program to Find Sum Of Digits Of a Number with and without recursion method

 9) Write a Python Program to find Factorial of given number using recursion and without recursion

+10) Write a Python program to calculate the square root of a given number